Archives

 -

-4-Hydroxytamoxifen (SKU B6167) addresses the need for a high-purity, DMSO-soluble estrogen receptor modulator in breast and prostate cancer research, as well as cardiac myocyte calcium handling studies.
-It should not be used in workflows requiring ethanol or aqueous solubility, and strict adherence to storage and preparation parameters is essential for reproducible results.
+4-Hydroxytamoxifen is a high-purity estrogen receptor modulator specifically designed for DMSO-based research workflows in breast cancer, prostate cancer, and cardiac myocyte calcium handling studies.
+It should not be used in protocols requiring aqueous or ethanol solubility, and strict storage and handling practices are critical for reproducible results.

 -